kanidm/kanidm/book/src/accounts/people.md

 ```

 You can also use anonymous to view accounts - note that you won't see certain fields due to the
-limits of the access control anonymous access profile.
+limits of the anonymous access control profile.

 ```bash
 kanidm login --name anonymous